hapi-server/data-specification/README.md

 }
 ```

-The overall data element is a JSON array of records.
+The data element is a JSON array of records.
 Each record is itself an array of parameters.
 The time and string values are in quotes, and any data parameter in the record that is an array must be inside square brackets.
-This overall data element appears as the last JSON element in the header.
+This data element appears as the last JSON element in the header.

-The record-oriented arrangement of the JSON format is designed to allow client readers to begin reading (and processing) the JSON data stream before it is complete.
+The record-oriented arrangement of the JSON format is designed to allow a streaming client reader to begin reading (and processing) the JSON data stream before it is complete.
 Note also that servers can start streaming the data as soon as records are avaialble.
 In other words, the JSON format can be read and written without first having to hold all the records in memory.
 This may rquire some custom elements in the JSON parser, but preserving this streaming capabliity is important for keeping the HAPI spec scalable.
 Note that if pulling all the data content into memory is not a problem, then ordinary JSON parsers will also have no trouble with this JSON arrangement.

 **Errors While Streaming Data**

-If the server encounters an error while streaming the data and can no lnonger continue, it will have to terminate the stream.
+If the server encounters an error while streaming the data and can no longer continue, it will have to terminate the stream.
 The `status` code (both HTTP and HAPI) and message will already have been set in the header and is unlikely to represent the error.
 Clients will have to be able to detect an abnormally terminated stream, and should treat this aborted condition the same as an internal server error.
 See [HAPI Status Codes](#hapi-status-codes) for more about error conditions.

 **Examples**